 If a foreigner passes away in their home country, his next of kin would naturally have probate done in the courts of their home country, but what if the foreigner also has assets in Singapore?
 What should their executor and beneficiaries do to take control of their assets in Singapore?

 If the foreigner has assets in Singapore, the financial institutions in Singapore would require the next of kin to produce a Singapore court order that grants the power to the executor to manage their estate.
-In legal language, we say that the executor needs to apply to the Singapore courts to “reseal the foreign grant of probate”.
+Thus, In legal language, the executor needs to apply to the Singapore courts to “reseal the foreign grant of probate”.